Ruam Thai Sang Chart would welcome Gen Prayut if he wants to move

 Gen Prayut did not answer reporters’ questions about Gen Prawit’s remarks.
 He only smiled as he greeted reporters before entering the cabinet meeting.

-Asked about the party’s candidate for prime minister, PPRP secretary-general Santi Prompat, also deputy finance minister, said the mattr rested with senior party figures and the party executive.
+Asked about the party’s candidate for prime minister, PPRP secretary-general Santi Prompat, also deputy finance minister, said the matter rested with senior party figures and the party executive.

 Asked if the party had any plan if Gen Prayut moved to Ruam Thai Sang Chart, Mr Santi said the party was politically stable and had no work problems.
 The party was well prepared, he added.